tldr-pages/tldr/pages/linux/flameshot.md

 `flameshot full`

-- Set save path for flameshot:
+- Set the save path to write screenshots to:

 `flameshot full --path ~/Pictures`